 VIP at Georgia Tech is an effort of the Arbutus Center

-The colleges and universities listed below in alphabetical order are creating the VIP Consortium.
+The colleges and universities listed below are creating the VIP Consortium.

-The goals of the consortium include collaborating improve VIP at all sites,
+The goals of the consortium include collaborating to start/improve VIP at all sites,

 achieving systemic reform of education at both the national and international levels, and seeking support

 to enable all of these activities to be successful.